lgeurts/lgeurts.github.io/_posts/2020-08-21-docs-as-code.md

 In contrast, converting a Markdown file (using a static code generator parser) into a final output file like HTML is error-prone.
 More than that there is no defined syntax for formats like Markdown, merely various flavours of it.

-**Challenges when using this approach:**
+**Challenges I encountered when using this approach:**

 - Simple fixes are complex,
 - Editorial Workflow and Review processes,
 - Image management and preview,
 - Category Management,
 - Search Implementation,
-- Developers are usually not writers ...
+- Developers are usually not writers.
+They need education.